C-C-Minetest-Server/um_atm/README.md

 This mod is highly configurable; the configurations can be found in `settingtypes.txt`.

-This mod is rewritten but inspired by [ATM mod of LinuxForks Minetest Server](https://git.bananach.space/atm.git).
+This mod is rewritten but inspired and taken textures from [ATM mod of LinuxForks Minetest Server](https://git.bananach.space/atm.git).